AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module6/ex2.md

 >
 >Google needs to allow-list Adobe in order for Adobe Experience Platform to send data to Google DV360.
 Contact your Google Account Manager to enable this dataflow.

 After creating the destination, you'll see this.
 You can optionally select a data governance policy.
-Next, click **Create**.
+Next, click **Save & exit**.

 ![RTCDP](./images/rtcdpcreatedest1.png)

 You'll then see a list of available destinations.
-In the next exercise, you'll connect the segment you built in the previous to the Google DV360 destination.
+In the next exercise, you'll connect the segment you built in the previous exercise to the Google DV360 destination.

 Next Step: [6.3 Take Action: send your segment to DV360](./ex3.md)